cairo-book/cairo-book/src/appendix-02-operators-and-symbols.md

-# Appendix B: Operators and Symbols
+# Appendix B - Operators and Symbols

 This appendix contains a glossary of Cairo's syntax, including operators and other symbols that appear by themselves or in the context of paths, generics, macros, attributes, comments, tuples, and brackets.